databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_frombands(tiles)

-    Combines a collection of tile tiles of different bands into a single tile.
+    Combines a collection of raster tiles of different bands into a single tile.

-    :param tiles: A column containing an array of tile tiles.
+    :param tiles: A column containing an array of raster tiles.
     :type tiles: Column (ArrayType(RasterTileType))
     :rtype: Column: RasterTileType

 .. note::
   **Notes**
-    - All tile tiles must have the same extent.
+    - All raster tiles must have the same extent.
     - The tiles must have the same pixel coordinate reference system.
     - The output tile will have the same extent as the input tiles.
     - The output tile will have the a number of bands equivalent to the number of input tiles.